-How often do we run into customer satisfaction surveys?
-Especially the type that poke into our consumer minds.
+How often do you receive requests to complete customer satisfaction surveys?
+Especially the type that poke into your consumer mind.
 It’s constant.
 But it makes you wonder how much value these surveys are actually creating for customers and organizations.
 Do they?
 Can learning what satisfies customers be enough?
 Through careful planning, surveys are designed to articulate invaluable customer insights that impact sales growth.
 There is value in this but are truly measuring customer satisfaction the way it should be?

-What Your Business Gains From Using A Customer Satisfaction Survey
+What Your Business Gains From Using Customer Satisfaction Surveys

 The obvious goal of surveys is to let an organization learn how customers feel about them.
 This includes how they feel about the products or services they received.
 Surprisingly, this is less important than how customers feel about an organization emotionally.
 The way customers feel about how they are treated and valued plays a large role in how and where they decide to spend their money next.
 Just think about an awesome customer experience you’ve had in the past.
 Didn’t it motivate you to come back?
 That’s how customer loyalty starts.

 By measuring customer satisfaction, organizations send a message that they take their customer relationships serious.
 The Harvard Business Review published a blog that explains how surveys affect customer retention.
 The results showed that customers who participated in a short customer satisfaction survey purchased from the company 3x more than customers who didn’t receive a survey.
 This highlights just how crucial it is for customers to feel valued and how something simple like a survey can truly impact sales revenue.